1

 About Us:

-Boston magazine is a regional media brand that produces award-winning journalism in print, digital, and social media as well as our area’s best-in-class live and virtual events.
-From personalities to politics, city life to society, and culture to real estate, our brand sparks and influences the most important local conversations of the day.
+Boston magazine is a regional media company that produces award-winning journalism in print, digital, and social media as well as our area’s best-in-class live and virtual events.
+From personalities to business professionals, city life to society, and culture to real estate, our brand sparks and influences the most important local conversations of the day.
 With a dedication to sumptuous design, in-depth storytelling, and indispensable service—including our Weddings and Home magazines—we help our audience develop a deep, personal connection to their hometown and catapult captivating stories and ideas into the spotlight.
-In addition to our premium content, including our beloved “Best Of” franchises, we also produce our region’s premier experiences, such as our signature Best Of and Taste events.
+In addition to our premium content, including our beloved “Best Of” Boston franchises, we also produce our region’s premier experiences, such as our signature Best of Boston and Taste events, which are celebrations of Boston’s Best of Winners and Top Restaurants respectively.

 Job Description: